From pre-pregnancy vaccinations to conceiving, here's everything in one guide to prepare you for the pregnancy journey

 Start off with these positive steps for a healthy diet to make your pregnancy healthy, active and happy:

-A healthy diet will nourish you and your soon-to-be baby.
-It should be balanced in calories, carbohydrates, protein and fibre, and provide certain nutrients.
+A healthy diet will nourish you and your baby.
+It should be balanced in calories, carbohydrates, protein and fibre, and provide appropriate and adequate nutrients.

 Do: Eat these foods for these beneficial nutrients:

 Folic acid or folate is a type of vitamin B that reduces the risk of brain and spinal cord defects developing in your baby.

 Do: Take a folic acid supplement of at least 400mcg at least three months before trying for pregnancy, and for the first 12 weeks of pregnancy.
 Some women might require up to 5mg of folic acid.
 Do speak to your doctor for more advice on the appropriate dosage.

 Keep in mind these tips when trying to conceive.

 Fertility declines sharply from 35 years of age.
 The chances of genetic abnormalities and pregnancy complications also increase.